dmbarbour/glas/docs/GlasCLI.md

         global-module
         ./FilePath

 A FilePath is heuristically recognized by containing a directory separator (such as '/').
 The glas command line interface will attempt to interpret any file or folder as a module, as requested.
-Otherwise, we'll search for a global module of the given name.
+Otherwise, we'll search the runtime configuration for a global module of the given name.

 ## Configuration

-Most configuration information will be centralized to a ".prof" file.
-This file may be selected by the `GLAS_PROFILE` environment variable, but has an OS-specific default such as `"~/.config/glas/default.prof"` in Linux or `"%AppData%\glas\default.prof"` in Windows.
-I propose a lightweight [text tree syntax](TextTree.md) to express this profile.

-A minimal configuration must specify a distribution.
-Initially, we'll support a simple filesystem search path, with local paths relative to the profile.
-Every global module must be represented as a subfolder within this path.
-In case of ambiguity, the first path 'wins'.

-        dist
-            dir Directory1
-            dir Directory2
-            ...

-I intend to eventually support reference to remote repositories, multiple inheritance with separate ".dist" files, and [namespace operations](GlasNamespaces.md).

-The profile will eventually support sections for logging, storage, app config, proxy compilers, content delivery networks, variables, etc..
-Ultimately, the profile is relatively ad-hoc, specific to the glas executable and subject to deprecation and de-facto standardization.
-Users should receive a warning when a profile includes unrecognized or deprecated entries.

-### Application Specific Configuration

-Runtime features such as GC tuning, logging, and persistence may vary between apps.

-To support this, the profile will define labeled subconfigurations.
-An application can define 'config.class' to return a simple priority list such as `["myapp.mydomain.com", "server"]`.
-The runtime would prioritize the subconfiguration labeled 'myapp.mydomain.com' if it is defined, falling back to 'server' and then (implicitly) 'default'.

-Selecting a configuration class is adequate for most use cases, but in some cases it's more convenient for the application to provide some details.
-To support this, we might eventually introduce 'config.gc', 'config.log', and other ad-hoc configuration attributes.
-These options may be developed as needed, subject to de-facto standardization.
-But everything should first be configurable via profile.

-### Distribution Files?
-Defer.

-In context of glas, a distribution represents a set of named global modules that are maintained and versioned together.
-It is convenient to express large distributions in terms of inheriting from community or company distributions, adding popular patches and local overrides or new definitions.
-To support this pattern, distributions should support multiple inheritance and reference to ".dist" files in remote DVCS repositories.

-However, this is complicated and I'm not in a hurry.
-Full support for distributions can be deferred until after glas CLI bootstrap is completed.

-### Reload Config

-A runtime could follow OS conventions and automatically reload configuration and sources based on OS signal, such as SIGHUP.
-Additionally, this might be available through runtime reflection, including the reflective HTTP interface.
+To avoid clutter, I hope to keep runtime configuration options off the command line.
+This limits configuration to environment variables, configuration files, and the application itself.

+To simplify switching of configurations, I propose for `GLAS_CONF` environment variable to specify a configuration file.
+If unspecified, the default configuration file is OS specific, e.g. `"~/.config/glas/default.conf"` on Linux or `"%AppData%\glas\default.cfg"` on Windows.
+This file uses the [glas configuration language](GlasConfigLang.md).

+This configuration file should describe system-wide features such as global modules, a shared key-value database, the RPC registry.
+Additionally, it may describe defaults for instance specific features such as quotas, memory management, logging options, and so on.
+However, the latter may be subject to application tuning via `conf.*` or `sys.refl.conf.*` methods.

 ## Running Applications

         glas --run ModuleRef -- Args

 The glas executable first compiles the referenced module into a value.
 This value must be recognized as representing an application.

-Initially, we'll only recognize ".g" modules and those that compile to an equivalent representation.
-This namespace must implement interfaces recognized by the runtime for integration; see [glas application](GlasApps.md).
+Initially, we'll only recognize ".glas" and compatible modules, which evaluate to something like `glas:(Dict of (Namespace of AbstractAssembly))`.
+In this case, the dictionary should contain 'app', and its namespace should represent an abstract [application object](GlasApps.md).
+The application namespace leaves some methods undefined, such as system methods and [abstract assembly constructors](AbstractAssembly.md) and (`sys.*` and `%*`), to be provided by the runtime.

-In addition to conventional apps, some special run modes may be recognized and run differently, perhaps based on whether a 'run-mode-staged' or 'run-mode-bsp' method is defined.
+In addition to conventional apps, special run modes may be recognized and run differently.
+For example, an application that defines `run-mode-staged` might be interpreted as a staged application.
+The default run mode could be `run-mode-loop`.

 ### Staged Applications